-Here we can see a concept of a landing page which presents a website of a rock group.
+Here we can see the concept of a landing page that presents a website of a rock group.
 Different blocks of the page provide different calls to action not overloading the user with the information.
-Therefore, a visitor needs split seconds to scan the page and find the necessary section that enables to see more about the topic of a particular interest.
+Therefore, a visitor needs split seconds to scan the page and find the necessary section that enables us to see more about the topic of particular interest.

 The Rules of Web Awareness: